 3. Exclusive Lead Options

 Maybe you don’t want to purchase shared leads.
 Instead, you want to be the only agent that receives the consumer’s contact information.
-In this case, you are interested in what are known as “exclusive leads.”
+In this case, you are interested in what is known as “exclusive leads.”
 You will pay more, but your chance of a sale is greater since you are the only person making contact with the prospect.

 4. Lead Return Policy